EilidhSweenie/simple_task_list_api/README.md

 }
 ```
 ### Delete a task
 Run the below mutation from the Operation section of the sandbox to delete a single task when given a corresponding ID.
 Replace ADD_ID_HERE with the ID you would like to delete.
+ID is a numerical string value e.g. "1" or "10".
 Returns null if no matching tasks are available.
 ```
 mutation {
   deleteTask(id: "ADD_ID_HERE") {